Bredäng

-Bredäng is a district of Söderort, Stockholm, Sweden.
-In the southwest section of the city, it is a part of the Skärholmen borough and is named after a former farm in the area.
+Bredäng is a district of Skärholmen, Stockholm, Sweden in the Söderort section of the city.
+It is named after a former farm in the area.
 Bredäng has an 18th-century mansion (Jakobsbergs gård) named after its first owner, Jacob Graver.
 Bredäng consists predominantly of 1960s apartment blocks and has a camping site by the lake Mälaren.

-The population of Bredäng is 9,266.
-60.4% of the population had a foreign background.
+As of 2024, the population of Bredäng is 10,638.
+63.2% of the population had a foreign background.